lzptr/VS_Code_ROS/README.md

 Note that catkin will still be configuring every package in the catkin-ws, but it will only build the specified one.
 You can check this by inspecting the ~/catkin_ws/devel/lib/**packagename** folder.

-## 6) Debugging Your Nodes
+## 6) Debugging Your Nodes (Global Workspace)

 Setting up a working debugging session is pretty straight forward with VS Code.
 I'll show you how to debug a single node first and build upon that to configure a multi-node debugging set up.

-The following sections assume you have a hello_vs_code package in your  ~/catkin_ws/src folder, with three nodes: talker.cpp, listener.cpp, listener2.cpp, and that you built the packages.
+The following sections assume you have a hello_vs_code package somewhere in your  ~/catkin_ws/src folder, with three nodes: talker.cpp, listener.cpp, listener2.cpp, and that you built the packages.
 You can also clone this repo and build the package I am providing here.

 ### Debug a Single ROS Node with VS Code (C++)